The legendary Quadirikiri Cave is one of the largest and most interesting caves in Aruba.

 Hot and humid cave

 Quadirikiri Cave consists of three large rooms and large passages between them.
 The first two cave rooms are illuminated by holes in the ceiling, but the final part is 35 m long, dark and damp, inhabited by hundreds of bats.
-Cave is adorned with stalactites and stalagmites – in the lighted rooms these formations are overgrown with algae.
+The cave is adorned with stalactites and stalagmites – in the lighted rooms, these formations are overgrown with algae.

-This cave is very hot and humid – favourable to insects and unpleasant to people.
+This cave is very hot and humid – favorable to insects and unpleasant to people.

 One the ceiling and walls of the cave are ancient, red and red-brown drawings, left by Amerindians.
 Often it is written that these were drawn by Arawaks, but in fact there hare lived different people in Aruba – thus we are not sure who exactly made them.